 It featured true positional strategy over today’s emphasis on resource management and unit production.

 For example, units on a hilltop would deal more damage to units below.
 Forests would provide cover and limited visiblity.

 There was also finely-balanced espionage element involving invisible spy units, bomber drones, a hidden mobile HQ, and cloaked units.

 Each player began with a fixed number of units and a limited ability to produce new ones.
-This meant that games got very intense toward the end, because you had to make due with the units you had left.
+This meant that games got very intense toward the end, because you had to be resourceful with the units you had remaining.

 Defender of the Crown (C64)